Achievable logoAchievable logo

 Effects of detraining:

-• Reduced stroke volume and cardiac output lead to lower aerobic performance.
+• Reduced stroke volume and cardiac output lower aerobic performance.

-• Increased reliance on anaerobic metabolism, causing greater lactate accumulation.
+• Increased reliance on anaerobic metabolism leads to greater lactate accumulation.

-To mitigate detraining effects, athletes should engage in maintenance training, including reduced-frequency endurance workouts.
+To limit detraining effects, athletes can use maintenance training, including reduced-frequency endurance workouts.

 Sign up for free to take 15 quiz questions on this topic